Cream Cheese Fruit Dip

 It’s a quick and easy to make fruit dip with only minutes of hands-on time.
 For the full recipe, scroll down the page to the recipe card.

-• Place the cream cheese in a mixer’s bowl and beat on low speed until creamy and smooth.
+• Beat.
+Place the cream cheese in a mixer’s bowl and beat on low speed until creamy and smooth.

-• Slowly add the yogurt and continue to beat until well combined.
+• Add the rest of the ingredients.
+Slowly add the yogurt and continue to beat until well combined.
 You can use plain yogurt or fruit yogurt, your choice.
+Add the brown sugar and vanilla; beat until combined and smooth.

-• Taste for sweetness and adjust accordingly.
+• Adjust.
+Taste for sweetness and adjust accordingly.

 A strawberry set on top of a bowl filled with Cream Cheese Fruit Dip.

-• Adjusting Sweetness: Taste the dip after adding the brown sugar and adjust the sweetness according to your preference.
+• Adjusting sweetness: Taste the dip after adding the brown sugar and adjust the sweetness according to your preference.

 Storage